SL-Pirate/dart_odbc/README.md

 The DSN (Data Source Name) is the name you gave when setting up the driver manager.
 For more information, visit this page from the [MySQL Documentation](https://dev.mysql.com/doc/connector-odbc/en/connector-odbc-driver-manager.html)
-If not provided, the `pathToDriver` parameter should be provided, and the connection can only be made via connection string.
+If not provided, the connection can only be made via connection string.

-### Path to ODBC Driver (optional)

-Path to the ODBC driver can be found in the ODBC driver manager.
-In windows this is a `.dll` file that is there in the installation folder of the ODBC driver.
-In linux this has an extension of `.so`.
-In macos this should have an extension of `.dylib`.

-### version (optional)

-The ODBC version can be specified using the `version` parameter.
-Definitions for these values can be found in the `LibODBC` class.
-Please note that some drivers may not work properly with manually setting version.

 - Connect to the database by providing the DSN (Data Source Name) configured in the ODBC Driver Manager